thenyeguy/18551-project/README.md

 an audio processing framework written C++, and is used as the backend of this project, by integrating with the Android NDK.
 This project's submodule tracks the `ClickTrack/android-master` branch.

+To build the code, you must manually run `ndk-build` in the `Synth/ClickTrack/jni` directory.
+The Android Studio project will automatically include the library files.

 Since ClickTrack has been developed for some time, it is important for the capstone project to track what has been developed specifically as part of the